genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/05_prepare-the-server-and-build.md

 After loading is completed you have a functional server.

-Congratulations! you have completed the prepare and build.
+Congratulations!
+You have completed the prepare and build.